MohammadMdv/Elasticsearch/backend/embedding_models/all-MiniLM-L6-v2/README.md

 # Sentences we want sentence embeddings for
 sentences = ['This is an example sentence', 'Each sentence is converted']

-# Load model from HuggingFace Hub
+# Load bert-base-nli-mean-tokens from HuggingFace Hub
 tokenizer = AutoTokenizer.from_pretrained('sentence-transformers/all-MiniLM-L6-v2')
 model = AutoModel.from_pretrained('sentence-transformers/all-MiniLM-L6-v2')